 by Stephanie Margolis, R.D.

-We’ve talked about how to eat pre- and post-workout, you have access to amazing fitness programs with Lindsay, and now hydration is a third pillar to include in your health.
-If you begin a run or workout dehydrated, you will not be able to make up for that during your workout which can impact how hard you can push or the mileage you can cover.
+We’ve talked about how to eat pre- and post-workout, you have access to amazing fitness programs in the Studio, and now hydration is a third pillar to include in your health.
+If you begin a run or workout dehydrated, you will not be able to make up for that during your workout, which can impact how hard you can push or the mileage you can cover.
 How much to drink?
 Here come the numbers: